rahulpshah/DockrRockr/FIXDESIGN.md

 ### Use Cases:
 ##### 1. Creating the Dockerfile + ChatOps
-The bots chats with the user to gather the requirements needed to build the Dockerfile. <br/>
+A. The bots chats with the user to gather the requirements needed to build the Dockerfile. <br/>
-The bot uses this information to create a generic dockerfile which it will use to store it on DockerHub. <br/>
+B. The bot uses this information to create a generic dockerfile which it will use to store it on DockerHub. <br/>

 ##### 2. Continuous Deployment of RoR application
 Once the user pushes new ode to the Git repository, it will trigger the creation of the image on DockerHub. <br/>